Nirmal Jit Singh Sekhon

-Flying Officer Nirmal Jit Singh Sekhon, PVC (17 July 1945 – 14 December 1971) was an officer of the Indian Air Force.
-He was posthumously awarded the Param Vir Chakra, India's highest military decoration during war time, in recognition of his lone defence of Srinagar Air Base against a Pakistan Air Force (PAF) air raid during the Indo-Pakistani War of 1971.
+Flying Officer Nirmal Jit Singh Sekhon, (17 July 1945 – 14 December 1971) was an officer of the Indian Air Force.
+He was posthumously awarded the Param Vir Chakra, India's highest military honour, in recognition of his lone defence of Srinagar Air Base against a Pakistan Air Force (PAF) air raid during the India–Pakistan war of 1971.
 He is the only member of the Indian Air Force to be honoured with the PVC.